 Because the amplifier or mixer in RAS receivers is usually fed directly from the output of the antenna feed, damage can occur even if the transmitter frequency does not fall within the receiver passband.
 On the low-frequency side the damage is generally confined by waveguide cut off at the throat of the horn to frequencies no less than 0.6 times the centre frequency of the feed horn.
 On the high side the power delivered to the receiver by a horn feed will decrease by approximately 6 dB per octave as the beamwidth of the feed decreases, and by a further factor depending on the response of the coupling circuitry from the feed to the amplifier or mixer input.
 This second factor will depend upon the particular design of the coupling.

-Two main types of low-noise input stages are presently used by the RAS, corresponding approximately to observations at frequencies below or above 90 GHz, and these are discussed separately below.
-Heterostructure Field-Effect Transistor (HFET) low-noise transistor amplifiers which are used up to 90 GHz (and which are the only kind used below 70 GHz) are somewhat more susceptible to damage than the superconducting Superconductor-Insulator-Superconductor (SIS) mixers which are mainly employed above 90 GHz.
+Two main types of low-noise input stages are presently used by the RAS, corresponding approximately to observations at frequencies below or above 100 GHz, and these are discussed separately below.
+The LNAs, which are based on Field-Effect Transistors (FET), such as Heterostructure Field-Effect Transistor (HFET) or high-electron mobility transistors (HEMT) are usually employed at frequencies up to 100 GHz, although first prototypes have been presented, which work up to about 200 GHz.
+Over the years, many different materials have been used for these, such as gallium-arsenide (GaAs), gallium-nitride (GaN), or indium-phosphid (InP), which allowed to significantly improve noise performance, operating frequency, and bandwidth.
+For low-frequency receivers (up to several GHz), also silicon-germanium (SiGe) heterojunction bipolar transistors (HBT) based amplifiers can be used.
+FET-based receivers are somewhat more susceptible to damage than the superconducting Superconductor-Insulator-Superconductor (SIS) mixers which are mainly employed above about 100 GHz.

+With the improvement of commercial off-the-shelf devices, there are also more and more RAS receivers which employ LNAs bought from industry (which however are still often cyro-cooled to further improve the noise figures).
+This is much more cost-effective, but astronomers have fewer options to tailor the LNA parameters to their special needs (high sensitivity, bandwidth, and dynamic range, while maintaining a certain robustness against strong signals).
+Modern RAS receivers can easily have noise temperatures below 5 K (when cryo-cooled), some even provide 1-2 K, which however is strongly dependent on the center frequency, i.e. towards higher frequencies the noise temperature is increasing.In some cases, important radio astronomy observations occur in frequency bands that are not allocated for its use on either a primary or secondary basis.
+These observations must not claim protection from harmful interference or impose any limitations on other active services operating with their corresponding Radio Regulation allocations.

 2 Conversion from empirically-determined, device-specific damaging power input levels to corresponding incident pfd and e.i.r.p.